MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-streams-overview.md

 ## Writing data with the OutStream datatype

-The OutStream datatype provides a generic stream object with methods that that you can use to write to resources using streams.
+The OutStream datatype provides a generic stream object with methods that you can use to write to resources using streams.

-An instance of the OutStream datatype must be attached to a datasource to work, else you will get a runtime error stating that *InStream variable not initialized.*.
+An instance of the OutStream datatype must be attached to a datasource to work, else you'll get a runtime error stating that *InStream variable not initialized.*.

 The following example illustrates how to read the content from an uploaded file using an InStream object and then copy the stream content into a blob field using an OutStream object.